kuddai/blog/_drafts/2018-03-25-approximate-reasoning.md

 <side>TODO Are these really the same?
 Need to show more rigorously.</side>
 Incomplete database aka approximate reasoning aka imperfect models.

-Consider some strategies for reducing the complexity (memory, latency, time, ...) of a reasoning system.
+Consider some strategies for reducing the complexity (memory, latency, time, ...) of a reasoning system that sacrifice ???.

 ##### Factoring links into a model